 Some industries in the US are clear no-go sectors that shouldn’t be targeted right now.
 Manufacturing and automobile industries are generally struggling, as are retail businesses.
 These industries should be avoided if possible.

 Conversely, food wholesaling industries are thriving and perhaps unsurprisingly, so is the wine and spirits industry.
-Insurance companies, for instance, are also doing well in the face of COVID-19.
+Insurance companies are also fairing better than most in the face of COVID-19 as a recession-resistant industry.
 As are digital sectors including point of sale software developers and online legal services are fairing better than most industries.
-Dig into these industries to determine whether your offering could serve as a solution to businesses operating in these areas.
+Dig into these recession-proof industries for your sales and lead generation teams.

 Targeting tech is recommended, but look closely at the tech, media, and telecom sectors and you’ll see that there are some victims of COVID-19 there, too.
 IT services have taken the hardest hit, and consumer electronics are worst affected.
 If your startup targets these verticals, it’s worth looking at how you can work cross-market to reduce your risk.

-As we all know, audio and video conferencing’s rise has been meteoric since many of us are now working and learning from home.
+As we all know by now, audio and video conferencing’s rise has been meteoric since many of us are now working and learning from home.
 Webinar and conference platforms are doing well, too.
 Telemedicine is another industry to keep your eye on, as is collaborative whiteboard technology and virtual classrooms.

 Follow the Supply Chain and the Customer Base